an7honyma/IBM_UCL_IXN/README.md

 The test suites can be found under Assets > Tests > PlayMode.

 The folder titled IBM_Skills_Game is used to deploy the web application.

+# Releases
+To gain access to the full development material, see the Releases tab.
+These files are used to continue development on the web application, if the client wishes.